Sylhet: Demographics

-According to the 2011 Bangladesh census, the city had a population of 485,138.
-The population growth rate of the city is 1.73%, which has reduced from 1.93% in 1991.
+As of the 2011 Bangladesh census, Sylhet has a population of 485,138.
+The population growth rate of the city is 1.73%, a decrease from 1.93% in 1991.
 Sylhet has a sex ratio of 861 females to 1000 males and a literacy rate of 67.8%.
-As of 2001, It had average literacy rate of 69.73%.
-The highest literacy rate was 84.24% in Ward 22 and the lowest was 48.15% in Ward 10 (2001).
-The total number of households was 97,991.

-The majority of the population are Bengali Muslims of Sylheti background, while there are significant minority groups which includes the Bengali Hindus, Bishnupriya Manipuri and others.
+The majority of the population are Bengali Muslims, while significant minority population groups include the Bengali Hindus, Bishnupriya Manipuri and others.
 Sylheti is spoken by the vast majority of the people, while Standard Bengali is the official language used by the state government and officials.
+2,424 (0.45%) of the population are of an ethnic minority, of which 2,040 are Manipuri.

-The majority of Sylhetis are Muslims (87.3%), other religious groups include Hindus (12.5%) and less than 0.2% of other religions, mainly Buddhists and Christians.
-The majority of the Muslims are mainly Sunni Hanafis; and there are significant numbers of people who also follow Sufi ideals, the most influential are the teachings of Abdul Latif Fultali.
+The majority of people in Sylhet are Muslims (90.52%), while other religious groups include Hindus (9.30%) and less than 0.18% of other religions, mainly Buddhists and Christians.
+The majority of Muslims in Sylhet are Sunnis who follow the Hanafi school of jurisprudence.
+Significant numbers of people also follow Sufi ideals, particularly the teachings of Sufi Shaykh Abdul Latif Fultali.